evanboardway/GVSU-CIS350-space-force-official/artifacts/use_case_diagrams/ExtendedUseCaseDiagram.md

 8. Use Case: Beat Game
 	1. Actors: Player
 	2. Description:
-		1. The game ends when the Player defeats the Earth.
+		1. The game ends when the player defeats the Earth.
 	3. Cross Ref: Functional Requirements (send help evan)
 	4. Use-Cases: Player must have completed Interact with Planets and Complete Objectives on Earth use-cases.